Great times…shooting Hollywood in the 80’s…

 This is not Jim’s real senior picture…I took it for the film.

 This was my very first success.
 I sold this poster sized image to a podiatrist for his office.
 I found the shoes in China Town, San Francisco.
 They were made of cardboard and very un-walkable.

 They sat on my mantle through the 80’s.
 Did you have socks like this, aren’t they back now?

 When I got my first 35mm SLR camera in 1980, it was my best girlfriend who courageously volunteered to be my model.
-I was on a shoe kick…hence the “jelly beans” on her hands…it was all about the shoes.
+I was on a shoe kick…hence the “jelly beans” on her hands.
 I guess we sorta liked Cindy Lauper too.
 These pictures make me laugh thinking about how I coached her into doing these things for me and how much we would laugh after.
-Perhaps I’ll show more of the “80’s Hollywood Photographer” series?

-In the 80’s I had a thing for my Barbie Doll.
-I shot her in many different circumstances, some I could never show…Mattel would not like it!
+In the 80’s I photographed my Barbie Dolls in many different circumstances.
+Some I could never show…Mattel would not like it!

 I sold the Barbie and Ken in the candy image to a greeting card company and the words inside the card were “We’re made for each other.”

 The other photo was taken at Tower Records on the Sunset Strip.

 I had some crazy ideas, but we were all trying to out-crazy each other in the 80’s.

 I made the Barbie Album Cover on the building the old fashioned way, shoot,